nervosnetwork/ckb/rpc/README.md

 #### Fields

-`CellbaseTemplate` is a JSON object with following fields.
+`CellbaseTemplate` is a JSON object with the following fields.

 *   `hash`: [`H256`](#type-h256) - The cellbase transaction hash.

 *   `cycles`: [`Cycle`](#type-cycle) `|` `null` - The hint of how many cycles this transaction consumes.

-    Miners can ultilize this field to ensure that the total cycles does not exceed the limit while selecting transactions.
+    Miners can utilize this field to ensure that the total cycles do not exceed the limit while selecting transactions.

 *   `data`: [`Transaction`](#type-transaction) - The cellbase transaction.